 I had a striking and might I dare say, haunting thought that continues to stick with me.
-Several years ago, I met a girlfriend through a dating site.
+Some years ago, I met a girlfriend through a dating site.
 Yes, I know this is not unusual.
-However, she once remarked that I marketed myself online like I was a (human) “product.”
+However, she initially remarked that I marketed myself online as if I was a (human) “product.”
 Through that pleasant conversation, I wasn’t certain if this was to be construed as a compliment or a criticism.
 Although my intent was not deliberate, I now understood the power of personal branding.

 Today, personal branding is ubiquitous and an essential part of professional and non-professional activism.
 It isn’t different from product branding and relies on the same critical and analytical eye and criteria to float the “product” in the market.
 The only difference is that the product in question is “you.”

 For example, if you are in the job market, the commodity you are selling is “you”.
 This also applies if you are seeking a promotion within your organization or whether you’re selling/categorizing yourself as the ideal independent consultant or political candidate respectively.
 The motives can be one or several.

 The Brand Called “(Place your full name here)”

 No matter what your name is or who you are, you are engaged in selling an image you wish to portray to a targeted audience.
 Joe McGinnis in his cutting edge book “The Selling of the President” showed how this could be done effectively.
 The book focuses on how Richard Nixon was able to “sell” his profile to the American public in 1968.

 As individuals, celebrities have pretty much mastered the art of turning themselves into powerful, eye-catching and memorable personal brands.
 Think Paris Hilton, Madonna, George Clooney, and Donald Trump.
 Even President Barack Obama, during his campaigns, demonstrated how to take an unknown quantity and build a persuasive persona.